 Ideally, your SWOT analysis would lead to strategic planning, no matter how long the analysis takes and how much research and fact-checking is added to the basic brainstorming.

 There's no need to add a huge mystique to the term strategic planning.
 For neighborhoods and communities, it simply means researching and deciding on a strategy for how to move forward, now that you've thought about your strengths (what we've tended to call assets on these pages), your weaknesses (the usual target of planning efforts), your opportunities (favorable conditions or possibilities that you can create through hard work), and your threats (forces that are larger than you, such as regional economics, competition from other communities, and changing social preferences or state or federal laws).

 Since we can't anticipate your SWOT analysis results, we'll just refer to the Sitemap, where you're likely to find some resources for your particular strategic planning.

 Often I'm asked the difference between planning, as used in the phrase "planning and zoning," and strategic planning.
 I don't think it's worthwhile to spend much time worrying about that, because both are worthwhile.
 Just get one rolling.

-But if you want to know, here's the short version:
+But if you want to know, here is the short version:

-4. City planning tends to research everything but the kitchen sink, and then not draw conclusions about some of the facts unearthed.
+5. City planning tends to research everything but the kitchen sink, and then not draw conclusions about some of the facts unearthed.
+We should say that the best city plans to address the hard realities of implementation, but many do not.
 Strategic planning may gather much less information, and in fact could result in a viable product on the basis of a single brainstorming session.